 First World Problems Are Solvable

-Not being able to get a Product Manager job is a first world problem.
+Facing interview rejection for a Product Manager job is a first world problem.
 Usually, first world problems have relatively easy fixes.
 Of course, job hunting is not as easy as reconnecting your WiFi or picking up whatever it was that you just dropped, but it is not impossible to achieve.
 Think of this whenever the feeling of rejection hits you.
 You can get through this and you will come out of this successfully!